-The R01 Boot Camp is a team-science and mentorship-focused program designed to help College of Medicine faculty members receive their first R01 grants from the National Institutes of Health (NIH).
+The R01 Boot Camp is a team-science and mentorship-focused program designed to help College of Medicine faculty members receive R01 or equivalent grants from the National Institutes of Health (NIH).
 Senior faculty with strong track records of NIH funding guide groups of mentees through the proposal development process, while the team structure encourages peer support and feedback.
 We aim for a coach/mentee ratio of 1:2 with engagement of team science coach throughout the process.

 The R01 Boot Camp is comprised of both group and self-directed activities for mentees.
 From the outset, mentees will receive support in writing significant, innovative, and fundable Specific Aims.
 Mentees will be obligated to identify needed resources, potential collaborators, as well as internal and external subject matter experts.
 They should make an effort to make pre-proposal contact with NIH program officers.

 APPLICATIONS FOR THE 2023-24 ACADEMIC YEAR CLOSED JUNE 30, 2023.